vzceti/COVID-schools/README.md

 UPDATE 12/20: most recent version includes all files in this repository

-To adapt to your machine: set path for inputdata file, make sure you have the required packages, and ignore the warning messages
+To adapt to your machine: set path for data files and make sure you have the required packages